As an Amazon Associate, I earn from qualifying purchases.

 Can You Go Above the Max Fill Line While Cooking A Ham in the Instant Pot?

 Yes!
 Since the ham is not liquid, it’s fine to go above the max fill line in your Instant Pot.
-This gives you a bit more wiggle room with fitting the meat into the pressure cooker.
+This gives you a bit more wiggle room with fitting the ham into the pressure cooker.

 You do not need to use the trivet (little wire rack) when cooking ham in a pressure cooker.
-This will also save you space to cook a large piece of meat if needed.

 Pro Tips/Recipe Notes